 Master of Science

 The Distance Food Science Master's Degree is a competitive program offered to degree holding food industry professionals that meet the prerequisites.
 The program is not an entitlement because you have paid the tuition and fees.
 This is an advanced degree program that provides additional educational training for those in the food industry.
 All applications go through a rigorous process in which only qualified applicants are selected for the program.
 Thus, not everyone who applies is accepted.
+The Distance Food Science Master's degree is a Course-work Only option (non-theses/non-report).
+In select situations, students may be allowed to persue the report or thesis options.

 A minimum of 34 credit hours with 20 core credits and at least 18 hours at 700 level are required.
 The core courses as outlined below are to ensure that the student possesses the critical graduate level food science knowledge and communication skills required.